 The highly credentialed and experienced team of clinicians at APPS is available to support your needs online or by telephone on a consultation or ongoing treatment basis.
-Receiving psychological or psychiatric help through the Internet or by telephone can be done as an alternative to traditional fact-to-face therapy or as an adjunct to on-going therapy.
-Your APPS clinician will discuss your needs, goals and objectives for your work at the initial meeting.
+Receiving psychological or psychiatric help through the Internet or by telephone can be done as an alternative to traditional face-to-face therapy, and your APPS clinician will discuss your needs, goals and objectives prior to beginning.

-Online consultation and therapy (also known as Cyber-Therapy, Cyber-Counseling, E-Therapy, Skype Therapy) is easy to use and can be very helpful.
-APPS uses Skype, which is a free online service for video calls.
-Skype allows clients to communicate directly through their computer in face-to-face meetings with their APPS clinician via the computer screen.
-The audio and visual features of Skype are of high quality.
+Online consultation, therapy and psychiatry (i.e. medication management) is easy to use and can be very helpful.
+APPS uses Doxy.me, which is a free online service for video calls.
+Doxy.me allows clients to communicate directly through their computer or smart phone in face-to-face meetings with their APPS clinician.
+The audio and visual features of Doxy.me are of high quality.

 - The client does not need to leave home and or lose time commuting to and from sessions.
 Those with busy schedules, multiple commitments, illnesses or disabilities or simply very busy schedules, may prefer online sessions over office meetings.

 - The client can decide how frequently and how much time he/she will dedicate to the online meetings.
-Some clients prefer 15 to 30 minute check-ins for more immediate matters (e.g., parent guidance), while others prefer the traditional 50 or 90 minute therapy hour.
+Some clients prefer 30 minute sessions for more immediate matters (e.g., parent guidance), while others prefer the traditional 50 or 90 minute therapy hour.

 - The distance provided by working on personal problems via video calls, is more manageable for some clients who would otherwise be too uncomfortable to work on the same issues or difficulties in person.

 - Clients outside of the area or in a rural setting can work with an APPS clinician regardless of the physical distance.